whunmr/circa/about/inlined_state.md

 This article is getting long, so here's the last section.
-One way to think of inlined state is to look it as a code transformation (which, in Circa, it is).
-We can transform a stateful function to a stateless function by adding an additional input and output.
+One way to think of inlined state is to look it as a code transformation.
+We can transform a stateful function to a stateless function by adding an additional input and output (this transformation is what Circa actually does internally).

 Let's use our `draw_button` example.
 We'll change it to also return the color, just because this example is more interesting if the function has an output.
-Our starting code:
+Here's our starting code:

     def draw_button(Rect box) -> Color
         highlight = if mouse_over(box) { 1.0 } else { 0.0 }